 With permission, students may be allowed to substitute another elective (if available) or may pursue an independent study project in place of this course.

-For more information about courses and the program, please contact Professor Holland in the Department of Asian Languages and Cultures or visit the JCMU website (http://jcmu.isp.msu.edu/)
+For more information about courses and the program, please contact Professor Holland in Asian Studies or visit the JCMU website.

-This program is suited for students with a major or minor in Asian Languages and Cultures or those who desire to improve their Japanese language skills.
+This program is suited for students with a major or minor in Asian Studies or those who want to improve their Japanese language skills.

 The program is open only to HWS seniors who have a keen interest in Japan and who are in good academic and social standing with a minimum GPA of 2.5.
 In addition, applicants are required to have at least one year of college-level Japanese or the equivalent.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.